worapolburaphan/worapolburaphan/README.md

 Fullstack Developer & Software Engineer
 ---------------------------------------

-I'm a self-taught web developer with a passion for tech innovation in IoT and gaming.
+I'm a web developer with a passion for tech innovation in IoT and gaming.
 Currently, I work at SCG Digital Office in Bangkok.

 * 🌍  I'm based in Nonthaburi
 * ✉️  You can contact me at [worapol.pan.buraphan@gmail.com](mailto:worapol.pan.buraphan@gmail.com)